-Humanities encourages learners to respect and understand the world around them and equips them with a skill base appropriate for a learner in the 21st century.
-Students will inquire into the historical, contemporary, geographical, political, social, economic, religious, technological and cultural contexts that impact our world.
+Humanities encourage learners to respect and understand the world around them and equips them with 21st-century skills.
+Students will explore the historical, contemporary, political, social, economic, religious, technological, and cultural contexts that impact our world.
 This encourages learners to consider local, regional, and global contexts.
 Students collect, describe, and analyze data used in studies of societies.
-Students test hypotheses and learn to interpret complex information including original source material.
+Students test hypotheses and learn to interpret complex information, including source material.
 They develop their identities as individuals and as responsible members of local and global communities.

-One of the aims of humanities is to help students appreciate human and environmental commonalities and diversity.
-They learn to understand the interactions and interdependence of individuals, societies and the environment and also how to identify and develop concern for the well-being of human communities and the natural environment.
-They develop inquiry skills that lead towards conceptual understandings of the relationships between individuals, societies and the environments in which they live.
+Humanities help students appreciate human and environmental commonalities and diversity.
+They learn to understand the interactions and interdependence of individuals, societies, and the environment and also how to identify and develop concern for the well-being of human communities and the natural environment.
+They develop inquiry skills that lead toward conceptual understandings of the relationships between individuals, societies, and the environments in which they live.
 Ultimately, Humanities helps students learn how to act as responsible citizens of local and global communities.